Ultra-Slow-Roll Inflation on the Lattice I: Backreaction and Nonlinear Effects: Reverse engineered USR toy models

 We compute the tree-level prediction without approximation by solving the Sasaki-Mukhanov (SM) equation \cite{Sasaki:1986hm,Mukhanov:1988jd}

 where the effective mass reads

-We solve the SM equation with sub-Hubble Bunch-Davies initial conditions for modes deep within the Hubble sphere, i.e. when $N$ is smaller than the Hubble crossing epoch $N_k$ s.t. $k = a(N_k) H(N_k)$.
+We solve the SM equation with sub-Hubble Bunch-Davies initial conditions for modes deep within the Hubble sphere, i.e. when $N$ is smaller than the Hubble crossing epoch $N_k$ such that $k = a(N_k) H(N_k)$.
 This is implemented on the SM variable as

 for $N \ll N_k$, where we choose the phase of $u_k$ to be real initially without loss of generality.

 We then compute the power spectrum ${\cal P}_{\zeta}(k)$ of the gauge-invariant comoving curvature perturbation $\zeta$